 Challenges

-- First 10 km on the sand dunes
+- First 10 km on the dunes

 - A short stretch of boring walking along the road past Entrada do Braca, for about 1,5 km.